mponce0/eHelp/README.md

 Further keywords can be added on-demand, please contact the developer if you would like to add other keywords to the list.

-Some keywords are explicited ignored, such as: "@keyword internal", "@importFrom", "@export"; as this won't contribute much to the usage of the user-defined functions.
+Some keywords are explicited ignored, such as: "@keyword internal", "@importFrom", "@export"; as these won't contribute much to the usage of the user-defined functions.

 ## Installation